LoneStamp99/Pinterest-Image-Board-Downloader/README.md

 2. Install the required dependencies by running `pip install -r requirements.txt`.

-.
-Update the `config.py` file with your Pinterest API credentials.

 3. Run the script using the following command: "Just Hit Enter".

-6. The script will prompt you to enter the URL of the Pinterest board you want to download images from.
+6. The script will prompt you to enter the URL of the Pinterest board you want to download images from, and enter the download path.

 7. Once the process is complete, the images will be downloaded to the specified directory on your local machine.